Lambeth: Local government

 The current district of Lambeth was part of the large ancient parish of Lambeth St Mary in the Brixton hundred of Surrey.
 It was an elongated north–south parish with a 2 mi River Thames frontage to the west.
 In the north it lay opposite the cities of London and Westminster and extended southwards to cover the contemporary districts of Brixton, West Dulwich and West Norwood, almost reaching Crystal Palace.
 Lambeth became part of the Metropolitan Police District in 1829.
 It continued as a single parish for Poor Law purposes after the Poor Law Amendment Act 1834 and a single parish governed by a vestry after the introduction of the Metropolitan Board of Works in 1855.
 In 1889 it became part of the County of London and the parish and vestry were reformed in 1900 to become the Metropolitan Borough of Lambeth, governed by Lambeth Borough Council.
 In the reform of local government in 1965, the Streatham and Clapham areas that had formed part of the Metropolitan Borough of Wandsworth were combined with Lambeth to form the responsible area of local government under the London Borough of Lambeth.
 The current mayor is Annie Gallop as of May 2021.

 Modern

 Lambeth Walk and Lambeth High Street were the two principal commercial streets of Lambeth, but today are predominantly residential in nature.
 Lambeth Walk was site of a market for many years, which by 1938 had 159 shops, including 11 butchers.
 The street and surrounding roads, like most of Lambeth, were extensively damaged in the Second World War.
 This included the destruction of the Victorian Swimming Baths (built in 1897) in 1945, when a V2 Rocket hit the street, resulting in the deaths of 37 people.

-In 1948, when the first wave of immigrants of Afro-Caribbean descent arrived from Jamaica on the Windrush cruise ship, they were housed in several areas within Brixton, especially Clapham.
 The Royal Pharmaceutical Society's headquarters were located in Lambeth High Street from 1976 until 2015.

-Today, the center of government in Brixton has a strong Afro-Caribbean community.
-Other significant minorities include Africans, South Asians, and Chinese; they make up one third of Lambeth's population.
-The borough is a very densely populated area within London with a large young population.
-One third of its working age population are considered living in poverty.
-Lambeth ranks 8th out of 22 of the most deprived boroughs in London.